Contest Info

 There are some things

-modelers do that have no reason for being or
+modelers do that don't follow prototype or

 This covers color and black & white photographs, slides,

 and digital reproductions.
-"Photoshopped" entrants allowed.
+"Photoshopped" entrants ARE allowed

 Module: Members of a portable club layout can enter their